-The breach report will be within 72 hours of becoming aware of the breach.
+The breach report will be within 72 hours of becoming aware of the breach to the Information Commissioner if it is serious.

-It may not be possible to investigate the breach fully within the 72 hour timeframe.
+It may not be possible to investigate the breach fully within the 72-hour timeframe.
 Information about further investigations will be shared with the ICO with support from the DPO.